usamaahsan93/NASA2020Challenge/README.md

 # NASA2020Challenge
-This repository is for NASA 2020 COVID Challenge
+This repository is for NASA SPACE APPS 2020 COVID-19 Challenge